ss00831/milestone3/README.md

 5. Bugs
 - index.html (/get_index) : If a recipe has a long recipe title, the nationality is not visible.
 - addrecipe.html (/add_recipe) and editrecipe (/edit_recipe) : (Only for Apple products) Only the Safari built-in button works correctly.
 Please refer the pictures as below.
+- Delete a recipe : If anyone can easily change the password, there is no point in giving the password to delete the recipe.

 Custom HTML select tag : ![bug3-1](https://user-images.githubusercontent.com/53374745/88897932-58f4b100-d24c-11ea-99d2-7492edd2e2b1.jpg)